- About LogicMonitor

 From the Resource Groups or Resources field, limit the resources to which this report will apply by designating one or more resource groups or resources.
 You can use explicit names or glob expressions in these fields.

 Note: Multi-glob lookup is available in this field.
 You can select a combination of both glob and distinct values to specify your resources/resource groups.
 For more information on LogicMonitor’s support of glob, see Using Glob throughout your account.

 Define the datapoints to include in your report.
 These datapoints will be pulled only from the resource(s) you specified in the previous field.

 You can enter datapoint calculations into the Datapoint field, for example: InOctets*8/1000/1000.
 This is helpful when want to convert the units of your collected data, without defining a datapoint definition.

 Top 10 only

-Select the Top 10 only checkbox to limit the report’s results to the top ten values.
+Check this option to limit the report’s results to the top ten values.

 By default, your results will be sorted by resources, but you can use the Sorted By field’s dropdown menu to sort based on instance or datapoint instead.

 Select whether the report should be text only or include embedded graphs (e.g. one graph per resource, DataSource, Instance, or datapoint).